Table Of Contents

 Why do German Shepherds Shed?

-- Shedding Year-Round: While some breeds only shed seasonally, others do so all year and German shepherds definitely do.
-As their old hairs fall out new ones grow in their place.
+- Shedding Year-Round: While some breeds only shed seasonally, others do so all year.
+As their old hairs fall out, new ones grow in their place.
 This breed has a large amount of fur, so shedding regularly ensures the dog keeps the same amount of hair constantly.

 - Double Coat: Just like huskies and malamutes, German shepherds have what’s called a double coat.
 In other words, they have an undercoat that consists of woolly, soft fur and an outer coat that’s made up of long, thin protective hairs.
 The purpose of a double coat is to protect the dog from injury, disease, and infection.
 This is the reason a German shepherd should never be shaved.

-- Seasonal: While this type of dog always sheds, it is stronger during summer and fall.
+- Seasonal: Some of you may be wondering, "When do German shepherds start shedding"?
+While this type of dog always sheds, it is stronger during summer and fall.
 The fall shedding helps prepare the dog for the cold winter months by shedding the outer coat, while summer shedding gets rid of the under coat to help cool the dog in hot summer months.
 This process is called coat blowing and can last several weeks each time.

-- Underlying Health Issues: There are specific health concerns that can unnecessarily increase a German shepherd’s shedding.
+- Underlying Health Issues: There are German shepherd health issues that can unnecessarily increase their shedding.
 Such concerns include stress, dehydration, poor diet, and so on.
 If your dog seems to shed more than usual you can try administering a dog supplement for a healthy coat.
 If this doesn’t work, a trip to the vet is a good idea.

 What’s the Purpose of Shedding for a Dog?

 While you may think shedding is not necessary, there are three main reasons a dog sheds.
 Those reasons are: